Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 For a local development instance, skip this step - just run `./script/server` to get everything running  on the right ports.

-Run` bundle exec ruby script/websocket_server.rb' to start websockets on port 8080.
+Run `bundle exec ruby script/websocket_server.rb` to start websockets on port 8080.
 Change port in config/app_config.yml.

 Run `redis-server` to start redis on the default port 6379.
 It uses a config file, normally /etc/redis.conf or /etc/redis/redis.conf defining ports and other stuff.